Buffalo Bills vs. New York Jets NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Jets stats and trends

+- In New York's 16 games this year, it has six wins against the spread.

-- New York's games this year have gone over the point total 10 times in 16 opportunities (62.5%).
+- New York's games this season have eclipsed the over/under in 62.5% of its opportunities (10 times in 16 games with a set point total).

-- New York is 6-3 against the spread and 4-5 overall when the team scores more than 17.4 points.
+- New York is 6-3 against the spread and 4-5 overall in games when it records more than 17.4 points.

-- The Jets have 27 giveaways this season, while the Bills have 30 takeaways.
+- The Jets have turned the ball over 27 times, three fewer times than the Bills have forced turnovers (30).

 Home and road insights

-- This year, Buffalo has hit the over in three of eight games at home.
+- This season, Buffalo has hit the over in three of eight games at home.

-- The average point total in Bills home games this season is 46.1 points, 3.1 more than this contest's over/under (43).
+- The average point total in Bills home games this season is 46.1 points, 3.1 more than this matchup's over/under (43).

 - New York is 1-6 overall, with two wins against the spread, away from home.

-- This season, in seven road games, New York has gone over the total four times.
+- In four of seven away games this year, New York has gone over the total.

 Powered by Data Skrive.